-Through radiographic examination of patients, students learn the basics of proper radiographic procedure and technique, film processing, and quality assurance.
+Through radiographic examination of patients, the basics of proper radiographic procedure and technique, film processing and quality assurance are presented.

 Skill at producing accurate, concise and effective radiographic reports that meet the expected standards for chiropractic practice are developed through the generation of reports on a large variety of cases.
 Knowledge gained throughout the radiology and clinical courses in the curriculum is integrated and utilized.

-Advanced imaging for the detection and evaluation of musculoskeletal and other conditions are provided, including Magnetic Resonance Imaging (MRI), Diagnostic Ultrasound (DUS), Single Photon Emission Computed Tomography (SPECT), Positron Emission Tomography (PET), Electron Beam Tomography (EBT), Bone Densitometry, Nuclear Medicine, and Computed Tomography.
-A basic understanding of the various techniques, their clinical indications, contraindications, and usefulness in a clinical setting and the need for referral for further evaluation and/or co-management as appropriate are provided.
+Advanced imaging for the detection and evaluation of musculoskeletal and other conditions is presented, including Magnetic Resonance Imaging (MRI), Diagnostic Ultrasound (DUS), Single Photon Emission Computed Tomography (SPECT), Positron Emission Tomography (PET), Electron Beam Tomography (EBT), Bone Densitometry, Nuclear Medicine and Computed Tomography.
+A basic understanding of the various techniques, their clinical indications, contraindications and usefulness in a clinical setting, and the need for referral for further evaluation and/or co-management as appropriate are provided.

 RM 4301 Investigative Project — Completion and Report